 Chances are you can’t book another student in that lesson time for just 2 weeks, so if you don’t charge the student in Disney World, you have just lost 2 weeks of pay.
 If that scenario happens a couple of times per month it can greatly reduce your earnings.

 Now let’s look at teaching at a music school.
 The downside is you don’t get paid as much per student.
 Teaching rates that in-home teachers and music schools charge are usually pretty similar.
-So the pay per student to the teacher is lower because of commercial rent, several ads in newspapers, magazines, directories, websites and directories, paying salaries to office administrators 7 days a week, maintenance cost, utility and other overhead expenses.
+So the pay per student to the teacher is lower because of commercial rent, several ads in social media, newspapers, magazines, websites and directories, paying salaries to office administrators 7 days a week, maintenance cost, utility and other overhead expenses.
 The upside can be having a consistently full schedule of students each day.
-Being paid a little less per student but having 10 or 11 students in a day will mean you earn more overall.
+Being paid less per student but having 10 or 11 students in a day will mean you earn more overall.

 Another upside to teaching at our music school is that you do not have any collection hassles.
 You only have to focus on the teaching.
 Also our music school provides a professional educational environment that is stimulating to the students.
 It is also free from distractions found in a home such as ringing phones or doorbells, TVs and noisy family members.